MassTransit/masstransit.github.io/_entrypoints/send.md

 ---
 layout: default
 title: send a message!
-subtitle: Composable middleware for the Task Parallel Library
+subtitle: Simply send a message
 ---

 What I want to send a message.